Ada-France/aflex/README.md

   it supports child package.

 ## Version 1.7 - Feb 2024
+- Fix #5: Ada.Text_IO. missing in a template
 - Feature #6: Maybe support larger integer types for `yylineno` Add `%option yylinenotype=TYPE` and `%yydfa` code block to customize the type of the `yylineno` variable.